zpaolo11x/Arcadeflow-AM-Theme/README.md

-**Arcadeflow - Attract Mode theme by zpaolo11x - v 2.9**
+# Arcadeflow - Attract Mode theme by zpaolo11x - v 3.0 #

 Arcadeflow is an horizontal scrolling, grid based theme for MAME, it doesn't support multiple systems and is based on snapshots and game titles, not on flyers or cartridge boxes.
 If you have video snaps they will appear over the selected thumbnail without sound, and you can open a larger video preview with sound.

 The layout adapts to different aspect ratios (5:4, 4:3, 16:9 and 16:10) automatically and reasonably well (external snaps get partially cut but not completely obscured) and a different layout is enabled for vertical aspect ratio.

-*What's new in v 2.9*
+## What's new in v 3.0 ##

-- Redesigned the game data ribbon on top of the thumbnail grid
-- Added category icons for game category
-- Added manufacturer icons for game manufacturer
-- Added a smooth drop shadow under game title, data and icons
-- Streamlined the AF logo so it's just white
-- The technique used for background crossfade is used for game data crossfade too
+- Changed the way blurred fading backgrounds are layered
+- Tweaked some graphics aspects
-- Frosted glass effect applied to the screen behind the logo
+- Pop up letter now responds to the sort order of the game list

-*Custom controls*
+- Cleaned up some code
+- Added an option to mute the theme "click" and "woosh" sounds
+- Improved transparent PNGs for shadows and glows

+## Custom controls ##

 You can define a custom control to call the game context menu, from which you can activate the following functions:

 - "UP" enters the "More of the same..." search function, filtering games with the same year, manufacturer, main category or sub-category of the current game
 - "DOWN" enters the "History" page where you can see and scroll the game history and see a larger game preview
 - "LEFT" to enter the Tags menu
 - "RIGHT" to add/remove favorites

-*Filters, Search and Layout options*
+## Filters, Search and Layout options ##

 You can access the "Filters" menu and the "Search" function by going "UP" from the first row of icons.
 In the same menu you'll get the "Layout options" access (in AM 2.4)

-*Tags*
+## Tags ##

 You can add a "Completed" tag to games, that will ad a "Completed" stamp on them

-*Sorting and scrolling*
+## Sorting and scrolling ##

 When your list is sorted by name a large preview letter will appear while scrolling through the list.
 If your list is sorted by year the year will appear instead of the letter.
 You can go "DOWN" from the altest row to enter a "large jumps" scrolling mode.

-* Game options*
+## Game options ##

 GENERAL

 - "Context Menu Button" : Setup the button to use to recall game info and actions context menu
 - "Rows in horizontal layout" : Number of rows to use in 'horizontal' mode
 - "Rows in vertical layout" : Number of rows to use in 'vertical' mode